Frans August Larson: Boxer Rebellion

 However, the project was abandoned, and Larson was unemployed.
 He then turned to a British missionary society, offering to become their representative in Mongolia.
 His task was to distribute Mongolian-language Bibles to the Mongols.
 The year was 1902.
 The family took up residence in Kalgan again, and Larson's wife resumed her missionary work while Larson crossed Mongolia with a caravan consisting of five horses, four Mongolian assistants and ten camels loaded with Bibles which were distributed to Buddhist nomads.

 Larson continued with this work for twelve years.
 He became very familiar with Mongolia and her many peoples.
 He became the friend of princes, nobility and Buddhist lamas, including Bogdo Gegen, The Living Buddha of Urga.
 Within Tibetan Buddhism, Bogdo Gegen ranked as the third potentate after the Dalai Lama and the Panchen Lama, and from 1911 until his death, he was also the Emperor of Mongolia.
 Larson's services to him included helping the Emperor obtain a Model T Ford.
+He was appointed Duke of Mongolia in 1920.

 Larson was now 43 years old.
 He had spent 20 years in Mongolia and was well on the way to becoming a legend.
 War had broken out between Mongolia and China as a result of the fall of the royal dynasty in 1911 and Mongolia's declaration of independence.
 The Chinese, who had started the conflict, were faring poorly, and wanted to end the war.
 China's president, Yuan Shikai, turned to Larson, who succeeded in forging peace.
 As a result, he was appointed the [Chinese] president's advisor on Mongolian issues.
 When he ended his work after two years, he was rewarded for his efforts with a citation of honor and 36,000 Chinese dollars (equivalent to three years' wages).

-Content to leave the big city behind, Larson returned to "Tabo-ol," his ranch on the steppes north of Kalgan, where he had established a profitable horse breeding business, providing horses for the race tracks at Beijing, Shanghai and Tientsin.
+Content to leave the big city behind, Larson returned to "Tabo-ol," his ranch on the steppes north of Kalgan, where he had established a profitable horse breeding business, providing horses for the race tracks at Beijing, Shanghai and Tianjin.
 Larson now left both missionary work and politics behind, and turned to business.
 In 1917, he became part owner in the Danish-American commerce house, Andersson & Mayer.
 Five years later, he started his own commerce business, F.A.
 Larson and Company, with offices in Kalgan and Urga.
 Using Dodge trucks from America, he could ship freight between the two cities in four days.
 In the days of camel caravans, it had taken more than a month to cover the same route.